 - Backstabbing the Alpha Bitch: Fern, as Vylette, once when she realizes that she has the power to overshadow Courtney, takes advantage of the attention given to her.
 That's when Courtney knocks her down a peg.

 - Deadly Prank: The premise of the film.
 Courtney and the others were going to surprise Liz for her seventeeth birthday, while kidnapping her, since the prank has gotten popular with others high schoolers... until the "joke" was on them.
 Generally, the prank wouldn't have been lethal but Courtney just had to use that jawbreaker without running it by Marcie and Julie first.

 - Death by Sex: Courtney tries to set up Liz's death as such.
 Either to pin her up as being abused or her not being "so innocent and pure as she was thought to be".
 The catch?
 It fooled the police.
 At first, anyway.

 - Dumb Blonde: Marcie fits this to a T, being very much on The Ditz end of the scale... until the High-School Dance.

-- Engineered Public Confession: Before the climax, Julie discovers that an old record-message Birthday Card recorded Courtney confessing killing Liz.
-With help of Julie's boyfriend, who was on the Theater club, they make the message to play during Courtney's Prom Queen speech.
+- Engineered Public Confession: Before the climax, Julie discovers that an old record-message Birthday Card recorded Courtney's confession to the murder.
+With the help of Julie's boyfriend, who was on the Theater club, they set the message to play during Courtney's Prom Queen speech.

 - Erotic Eating: Courtney uses it as part of sex play with her boyfriend, using a popsicle.
 Just to make him mime on what he wants her to do to him.